tcassou/expectise/README.md

     ...
 ```

-This method is concise, explicit and transparent: you can identify mocked candidates at a glance, and your tests can remain light without any heavy setup logic.
+This method is concise, explicit and transparent: you can identify mocked methods at a glance, and your tests can remain light without any heavy setup logic.
 However, it means patching production code, and carrying a dependency on this package in your production environment, which may be seen as a deal breaker from an isolation of concerns perspective.

-2. Method 2: using explicit `mock` statements when setting up your tests.
+2. Using explicit `mock` statements when setting up your tests.
-Before running individual tests, mocks can be injected explicitly as part of any piece of custom logic, typically through fixtures if you're familiar with `pytest` (you'll find examples in `examples/tests/`).
+Before running individual tests, mocks can be injected explicitly, typically through fixtures if you're familiar with `pytest` (you'll find examples in `examples/tests/`).

 Example of statement:
 ```python